-Basic Trope: The second most-capable member of Five-Man Band under The Leader; the opposite of The Hero in The Team.
+Basic Trope: The second most-capable member of Five-Man Band under The Leader, and the Foil to The Hero in The Team.

 Back to The Lancer

-- Straight: Where as Hiro is a Large Ham, Lance is The Stoic or visa versa.
+- Straight: Where as Hiro is a Large Ham, Lance is The Stoic or vice versa.

-- Exaggerated: Hiro is a deranged individual who blows everything out of proportion while Lance is so detatched from emotions and coldly logical that everone thinks he's a robot.
+- Exaggerated: Hiro is a deranged individual who blows everything out of proportion while Lance is so detached from emotions and coldly logical that everyone thinks he's a robot.